Sukumarudu: Release

 The movie was awarded a U/A Certificate by The Central Board of Film Certification on 4 May 2013.
 The movie is slated for a worldwide release on 10 May 2013.

 Soundtrack

 The music was composed by Anoop Rubens.
 The audio was launched on 31 March 2013 at Novatel Hotel in Hyderabad.
 Aditya Music won the audio rights of this film.
 The audio got positive response.

 Reception

-Girija Narayan of Filmibeat gave it 2 out of 5, calling it "3 Hours of pain" due to the length of the film Sushil Rao of The Times of India gave the film 3 out of 5.
+Sushil Rao of The Times of India gave the film 3 out of 5.
 Both Business Standard and News18 India gave the film 1 out of 2 and 2.5 out of 5 quoting "The film turns cheerful after the arrival of the protagonist in the village, but the overall presentation gets melodramatic and, therefore, it fails to engage the audience throughout."
 NDTV praised Aadi's dance moves but criticized it emotional scenes.